Deploying AI/ML Models in Kubernetes using Seldon Core, Istio and MetalLB

 }

-Now that we know how we can use SeldonDeployment to deploy our Machine Learning models using Seldon’s prebuild Inference Servers, we can test other Inference Servers such as Tensorflow Server.
+Now that we know how to use SeldonDeployment to deploy our Machine Learning models using Seldon’s prebuilt Inference Servers, we can test other Inference Servers such as TensorFlow Server.

 7. Seldon TensorFlow MNIST Model

-If we have a trained Tensorflow model we can deploy this model directly via REST or gRPC servers.
+If we have a trained TensorFlow model, we can deploy it directly via REST or gRPC servers.

 kubectl apply -f - << END